 - iPhone XR: Single rear camera (12MP), 7MP TrueDepth front camera

-The iPhone 11 also has a dual camera on the rear, comprised of a 12-megapixel ultra-wide-angle sensor with an aperture of f/2.4 and a wide-angle sensor with a slightly narrower aperture of f/1.8 compared to the iPhone 12 models.
+The iPhone 11 also has a dual camera on the rear, comprised of a 12-megapixel ultra-wide-angle sensor with an aperture of f/2.4 and a wide-angle sensor with a slightly narrower aperture of f/1.8 compared to the iPhone 13 and 12 models.
 It too delivers great results, but as mentioned above, it uses Night Mode a little more in low light conditions.

 The iPhone XR meanwhile, has a single 12-megapixel rear camera with an f/1.8 aperture, optical image stabilisation and digital zoom up to 5x.
 It also only offers three effects for Portrait Lighting and first-gen Smart HDR for photos.

 The iPhone XR also has a 7-megapixel TrueDepth camera system with an aperture of f/2.2 on the front, allowing for Face ID, among plenty of other features.
 It offers 1080p video recording at 30fps or 60fps.